CALL US FREE ON

 Fushimi Inari Shrine

 Today, we head out of the city to the Fushimi Inari Shrine, famous for its tunnels of more than 10,000 closely-spaced torii gates, each of which has been individually donated.
 We finish our morning with a visit to a sake brewery to learn about the brewing and production process of this famous Japanese rice wine.
-Later, we return to the city for an afternoon at leisure.
-If you prefer, you can join an optional tour of Sanju-Sangendo, with an opportunity to paint and take away your own paper fan.
-Tonight, there is the option to try Japanese shabushabu at a local restaurant.
+Returning to the city, we have time to explore Gion, Kyoto’s famous Geisha district.
+Tonight, there is the option to try Japanese shabu-shabu at a local restaurant.

 Included meals: